danixland/wp_manager/README.md

 	wp_manager -h

-and the script will give you a brief help text
+and the script will give you a brief help text.
 Running the script with no options will show the same help text.

 More on the Apache setting files
 -------